Overview of data loss prevention

 Policy evaluation in Microsoft Teams

 When you create a DLP policy that includes Microsoft Teams as a location, the policy's synced from the Office 365 Security & Compliance Center to user accounts and Microsoft Teams channels and chat messages.
 Depending on how DLP policies are configured, when someone attempts to share sensitive information in a Microsoft Teams chat or channel message, the message can be blocked or revoked.
 And, documents that contain sensitive information and that are shared with guests (external users) won't open for those users.
 To learn more, see Data loss prevention and Microsoft Teams.

 Members of your compliance team who will create DLP policies need permissions to the Security & Compliance Center.
 By default, your tenant admin will have access to this location and can give compliance officers and other people access to the Security & Compliance Center, without giving them all of the permissions of a tenant admin.
 To do this, we recommend that you:

-Create a group in Office 365 and add compliance officers to it.
+Create a group in Microsoft 365 and add compliance officers to it.

 Create a role group on the Permissions page of the Security & Compliance Center.

-Add the Office 365 group to the role group.
+Use the Choose Members section to add the Microsoft 365 group you created before to the role group.

 For more information, see Give users access to the Office 365 Compliance Center.